ni3do/obsidian-public/src/site/notes/eth/23FS/cil/project/cil-results.md

 Current data on final models.
 These are trained on the wachterberg-street65 and wachterberg-street90 datasets.
 ## Submission
-To create our submission we use test time augmentation
+To create our submission we use test time augmentation.
 ### !!TODO!!!